 Quick Pronoun Review

-If you're a regular reader, you'll remember that last week we talked about subject and object pronouns.
+If you're a regular reader, you'll remember about subject and object pronouns.
 Pronouns take the place of nouns.
 For example, “I” and “we” are pronouns that appear in the subject position, as in “We wrote a hit song.”
-Think of pronouns as stuntmen or women filling in for nouns when the going gets tough--or nouns just get tired.
+Think of pronouns as stuntmen or women filling in for nouns when the going gets tough—or nouns just get tired.

 Other pronouns you might encounter are possessive pronouns such as “mine” and “hers” and indefinite pronouns such as “anyone” and “somebody.”
-You’ll run into even more kinds of pronouns, but we don’t have time to list them exhaustively here.
+There are even more kinds of pronouns.
+The world is full of them.

 What Is an Antecedent?

 That’s spelled with an “a-n-t-e,” not an “a-n-t-i.”
 "Anti-" is a prefix meaning “against,” as in “antisocial.”
-“Ante” is a prefix for things that go before other things; “ante mortem” means “before death,” for example.
+“Ante” is a prefix for things that go before other things; for example, an antecedent goes before the pronoun, and “ante mortem” means “before death.”

 In the sentence “The driver totaled his car,” the word “his” refers back to “driver,” so “driver” is the antecedent of the pronoun “his.”
 It would sound silly to repeat the noun: “The driver totaled the driver’s car.”
-So, in simple sentences like this, readers are clear on what pronoun is replacing what noun.
+In simple sentences like this, readers don’t get confused about what pronoun is replacing what noun.

 On the other hand, when you have a complicated sentence or series of sentences, your antecedent may get lost—or may even be absent!—and readers can get confused.
 Let’s look at three common pronoun-antecedent problems.